As someone with a busy schedule, I never set aside time to lose weight.

 I used oil in my meals in the past.
 I thought a dash of oil here and there is harmless.
 But it’s not.

 I lost around 15-20 pounds when I first went vegan.
 I stopped losing weight when I became a fancy raw vegan and began using oil.
 I used oil in my salads.
 I used oil to marinate beet roots.
-I used oil here and there.
-I used oil everywhere.
+Oil here and there.
+I used oil everywhere!

 1 tablespoon of olive oil has 120 calories.
 That doesn’t seem like too many extra calories.
 But imagine if you added 120 calories to each meal.
 That’s 360 extra calories per day.